A Sharp Threshold for Spanning 2-Spheres in Random 2-Complexes: Proof of Theorem

 Let $T_{G,k}$ be the number of white triangles in a triangulation of the white faces using $k$ interior vertices in the white faces.
 For $G \in GP_m$, we define $em(G):=em(H)$ where $H$ is the underlying planar graph, together with the structure of its white faces.
 Recall by Lemma \ref{lem:counting_embeddings} that $em(H)\geq |Em(H)|$.

-We now redefine $C_W$ in a slightly different way.
-Earlier, we defined it as the set of connected components defined by the white faces.
-As we are now considering embedded graphs $G$, there is no longer a difference between white and black faces.
-Moreover, we want to introduce an operation that may change the structure of the white faces, but not the size of $C_W$.
+In Subsection \ref{subsec1}, we defined $C_W(F)$ for completable $F$'s and $C_W(H)$ for a CFPG $H$.
+We now define $C_W(G)$ for embedded colored $G \in GP_m$.
 By choosing an arbitrary face of $G$ to be the outer face, we may think of $G$ as being embedded in the plane.
-We now define $C_W(G)$ to be the set of connected components of $G$, considered as a graph, that are surrounded by a black face, and similarly define $C_B$ as the set of connected components of $G$ that are surrounded by a white face.
-Note that the size of $C_W$ in this new definition is equal to the size of $C_W$ in the old definition, and that $C_B$ and $C_W$ do not depend on the choice of the outer face.
+We now define $C_W(G)$ to be the set of connected components of $G$, considered as a graph, that are surrounded by a black face, and similarly define $C_B(G)$ as the set of connected components of $G$ that are surrounded by a white face.
+Note that the size of $C_W$ in this new definition is equal to the size of $C_W(H)$ for the CFPG $H$ that corresponds to $G$, and that $C_B$ and $C_W$ do not depend on the choice of the outer face.

 It suffices to prove that

 for any constant $C>0.$